-So you just launched your website and installed Limit Login Attempts Reloaded.
-And almost immediately, you are bombarded with failed login attempts.
-How can this be?
-Since nobody knows about your website yet, how did the brute force bots find out so fast?
+So you just launched your website and installed Limit Login Attempts Reloaded and almost immediately, you are bombarded with failed login attempts.
+How can this be, since nobody knows about your website yet?
+How did the brute force bots find out so fast?

-First off, it’s important to understand that hackers will find more success targeting new website owners opposed to existing ones.
+First off, it’s important to understand that hackers will find more success targeting new website owners as opposed to existing ones.
 New website owners often use weak passwords, and are not proactive when it comes to web security best practices.
-This is why so many hosting companies install Limit Login Attempts Reloaded as a default plugin because it provides protection right out of the box.
+This is why so many hosting companies install Limit Login Attempts Reloaded as a default plugin, because it provides protection right out of the box.

 New WordPress Installs